apache/cloudstack-docs-install/source/building_from_source.rst

    # yum install java-1.7.0-openjdk-devel.x86_64 genisoimage mysql mysql-server ws-commons-util MySQL-python tomcat6 createrepo

 Next, you'll need to install build-time dependencies for CloudStack with Maven.
-We're using Maven 3, so you'll want to `grab a Maven 3 tarball <http://maven.apache.org/download.cgi>`_ and uncompress it in your home directory (or whatever location you prefer):
+We're using Maven 3, so you'll want to grab `Maven 3.0.5 (Binary tar.gz)
+<http://maven.apache.org/download.cgi>`_ and uncompress it in
+your home directory (or whatever location you prefer):

 .. sourcecode:: bash

-   $ tar zxvf apache-maven-3.0.4-bin.tar.gz
+   $ tar zxvf apache-maven-3.0.5-bin.tar.gz

 .. sourcecode:: bash

-   $ export PATH=/usr/local/apache-maven-3.0.4/bin:$PATH
+   $ export PATH=/usr/local/apache-maven-3.0.5/bin:$PATH

 Maven also needs to know where Java is, and expects the JAVA\_HOME environment variable to be set:

 .. sourcecode:: bash

-   $ export JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk-1.7.0.55.x86_64
+   $ export JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk.x86_64

 Verify that Maven is installed correctly: